2.8. Using Pyarmor License

 First of all

-1. An activation file of Pyarmor License like pyarmor-regcode-xxxx.txt, refer to License Types to purchase right one
+1. One activation file of Pyarmor License, refer to License Types to purchase right one

 3. Internet connection

-4. Product name bind to this license, for non-commercial use, product name is non-profits
+4. Product name which bind to this license

 $ pyarmor reg -p "XXX" pyarmor-regcode-xxxx.txt

-If initial registration is successful, it prints final license information in the console.
-And a registration file like pyarmor-regfile-xxxx.zip is generated in the current path at the same time.
+If initial registration is successful, one registration file like pyarmor-regfile-xxxx.zip is generated in the current path at the same time.
 This file is used for subsequent registration in other machines.

 Once initial registration completed, activation file pyarmor-regcode-xxxx.txt is invalid, do not use it again.